artefactual/atom-docs/user-manual/administer/edit-permissions.rst

 By default an editor can search, browse, create, edit/update, view draft, delete and export descriptions and edit :term:`controlled vocabulary` :term:`terms <term>`.
-However, editors do not have access to the administror tab.
+However, editors do not have access to the administrator tab.
 An editor can change the :term:`publication status` of an :term:`information object`.
 An editor can access the :term:`reference
 <reference display copy>` and :term:`master digital object`.
 An editor is also